binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter8.md

 * Closely monitor the Dropbox and other file sync tools usage by way of [NI[D|P]S](#network-countermeasures-lack-of-visibility-nids) as we discussed previously in this chapter
 * Block Dropbox and other file sync tools entirely at the firewall

+Being aware of how attackers think and what is possible and how easy it is, will help you design your countermeasures.

 #### Physical